Modelling partial recursive functions using Turing machines

 This basis is convenient because it is closer to the Turing machine model - the key operations are

-splitting and merging of lists of unknown length, while the messy n
+splitting and merging of lists of unknown length, while the messy n-ary composition operation

 from the traditional basis for partial recursive functions is absent - but it retains a